EReeeN1208/Spring-Boot-Gradle-Docker/README.md

 Template for a dockerized spring boot application.

-Uses GitHub actions to build repository to the GitHub Package Registry
+Uses GitHub actions to build repository to the GitHub Package Registry.

 ## Getting started: